acmucsd/hide-and-seek-ai/README.md

 ## Submission

-The competition accepts only zip files.
+The competition accepts only zip files of up to a max of 200mb in size.
 Make sure to follow the starter kit structure provided in the [`kits`](https://github.com/acmucsd/hide-and-seek-ai/tree/master/kits) folder of this repository.
 Make sure to recursively zip your bot.
 Depending on your system, read the instructions for help on how to submit your bot

 ### Linux / MacOSx